Study of animal locomotion: Measures of walking stability

 Dynamic stability: dictates the degree to which deviations from periodic movement during walking will result in instability.

 Analyzing kinematics across steps

 Quantifying walking often involves assessing the kinematics of individual steps.
+For more information on methods for acquiring this data, see Methods of Study.
 The first task is to parse walking data into individual steps.
 Methods for parsing individual steps from walking data rely heavily on the data collection process.
-At a high-level, walking data should be cyclical which each cycle reflecting the movements of one step, and steps can therefor be parsed at the peaks of the signal.
+At a high-level, walking data should be periodic with each cycle reflecting the movements of one step, and steps can therefore be parsed at the peaks of the signal.
 It is often useful to compare or pool step data.
 One difficulty in this pursuit is the variable length of steps both within and between legs.
 There are many ways to align steps, the following are a few useful methods.